massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is a Class Action Better Than a Single Party Suit?

-A class-action lawsuit involves multiple plaintiffs in a legal dispute, while a single party suit is an action filed by just an individual.
-Class actions suits provide a cheaper and faster method for the plaintiffs because they use the same attorneys and do not have to pay multiple attorney fees.
-They also pay court-associated fees for just a suit.
-It may be more difficult for claimants in single party suits to collect a judgment, especially if the defendant files for bankruptcy.
+A class-action lawsuit involves multiple plaintiffs in a legal dispute, while a single-party suit is an action filed by just one individual.
+Class action suits provide a cheaper and faster method for the plaintiffs because they use the same attorneys and do not have to pay multiple attorney fees.
+They also pay court-associated fees for a suit.
+It may be more difficult for claimants in single-party suits to collect a judgment, especially if the defendant files for bankruptcy.
 However, the representative plaintiff(s) in class actions have total control over the decisions concerning the suit, and this may result in a problem for other members of the class if their interests do not fully align.

 • The name of the person involved in the record, unless said person is a juvenile